Spain’s Secret Sierra

 Wide view from a hilltop across the Sierra Aracena in Southern Spain Small group of walkers in fields filled with spring flowers Hiking through a cobled street with whitewashed houses

-Explore the lavish and varied scenery of Alájar and its surrounding villages.
+Discover the authentic charm of traditional whitewashed villages and explore the lush, varied landscapes of Alájar and its neighbouring villages.

 Accommodation in the Sierra de Aracena